MoongirlSeline/MinecraftServerMapArchive/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

-Just a map archive
+Just a map archive, ignore this file